techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/my_daily_logs.md

 ## ✏️ 📄 <a id="fri23feb">Fri 23 Feb '24</a>
 ### Daily Report
 - Project is officialy over!
-I graduated and received my diploma today :).
+I graduated and received [my Cloud Engineer diploma](/11_GRADUATED!!/) today :).
 I will still be finalizing the design document and other documentation needed to officialy release v1.1.
 <br>

 *back to [top](#top)*